skellis46/slipbox/words, promises and time.md

 _questions & thoughts:_

 - this idea of assuming responsibility for time is staggeringly beautiful (and how it is perhaps humankind's greatest responsibility and the one we are avoiding terribly)
+- has me thinking about self-consciousness and self-awareness, and what we do with these _gifts_

 ---